-On August 31, 2017, the Company acquired the land and simultaneously structured and entered into a Ground Lease at 3333 LifeHope in Atlanta, GA and accounted for the transaction as an asset acquisition.
-The property is being converted by the ground lessee into a Class-A medical office building.
+In August 2017, the Company acquired land and simultaneously structured and entered into a Ground Lease at 3333 LifeHope in Atlanta, GA and accounted for the transaction as an asset acquisition.
 The Ground Lease has a term of 99 years.
-In addition, the ground lessee will construct a 185-space parking deck adjacent to the building scheduled to be completed in 2018, which will be engineered to accommodate future development of the site.
+In addition, the ground lessee will construct a 185-space parking deck adjacent to the building scheduled to be completed in 2019, which will be engineered to accommodate future development of the site.
 The Company has a right of first refusal to provide funding for up to 30.0% of the construction cost of an additional 160,000 square feet of development on terms consistent with the Ground Lease. iStar, the Company's largest shareholder, committed to provide a \$24.0 million construction loan to the ground lessee with an initial term of one year for the renovation of the property.
 This transaction was approved by the Company's independent directors in accordance with the Company's policy with respect to transactions in which iStar is also a participant.